tomkadwill/tomkadwill.github.io/_posts/2017-12-18-counting-or-sorting-by-an-association-in-a-rails-sql-query.markdown

 ### Differences between MySQL and PostgreSQL
 Unfortunately the story doesn't end there.
 There are some differences between MySQL and PostgreSQL which further complicate matters.
 [As this Rails issue thread explains](https://github.com/rails/rails/issues/1515), in Postgres the columns that appear in the FROM clause have to be the same ones that appear in the GROUP BY clause.
 This is difficult to conceptualise so I'm going to demonstrate with some more SQL.

 I'll use the same setup as before, only this time let's imagine that I have a new requirement to also select the name of the offers.
-I'll also remove the ORDER BY to keep the example simple.
+I'll remove the ORDER BY to keep the example simple.

 ```SQL
 SELECT COUNT(offers.id) AS offers_count, users.name AS user_name, offers.name AS offers_name